Everything you need to know about applying for Graduate Admission at The Seattle School

 Essay One: Statement of Purpose

-In response to your desire to pursue graduate studies, explore the intersection of who you are, the work you feel called to do, and why you feel compelled to train in your specific program of interest at The Seattle School of Theology & Psychology.
+In 500-750 words, respond to the following prompt: How does the intersection of who you are and the work you feel called to do compel you to train in your specific program of interest at The Seattle School of Theology & Psychology.

 - If you are applying for the MACP program, please use APA style.

-- If you are applying for the MDiv or MATC programs, please use Chicago style.
+- If you are applying for the MATC programs, please use Chicago style.

 - Explore our Writing Resources for APA and Chicago citation guides and sample papers.